Jersey City Giants: Demise

 Although they won league titles in 1939 and 1947, the Jersey City Giants usually struggled to reach .500.
 And, like their neighbors, the Newark Bears, they found it impossible to compete when the three New York Major League teams began mass radio and television broadcasts of their games.
 Jersey City's attendance plunged from 337,000 in 1947 to 63,000 in 1950.
-The franchise moved to Ottawa, Ontario, in 1951 and became the Ottawa Giants, and now play as the Columbus Clippers.
+The franchise moved to Ottawa, Ontario, in 1951 and became the Ottawa Giants, and now play as the Scranton/Wilkes-Barre Railriders.